jquintozamora/spfx-react-async-await-sp-pnp-js/README.md

 # React sample showing the use of sp-pnp-js with Async / Await

 ## Summary
 This webpart demonstrates how to use [PnP JS Core](https://github.com/SharePoint/PnP-JS-Core) with Async functions into the SharePoint Framework as well as integrating [PnP JS and SPFx Logging systems](https://blog.josequinto.com/2017/04/30/how-to-integrate-pnp-js-core-and-sharepoint-framework-logging-systems/).
+Real example querying SharePoint library to show document sizes.

 ![React-sp-pnp-js-async-await](./assets/react-async-await-sp-pnp-js.png)